‘Young And The Restless’ Spoilers: Jack Dumps Nikki After Revealing Dina’s Diagnosis, She Runs Back To Victor?

-The Young and the Restless (Y&R) spoilers tease that Nikki Newman (Melody Thomas Scott) will be blindsided when she learns that Dina Mergeron (Marla Adams) has Alzheimer’s disease and that is why she sliced her arm with a butter knife.
+Young and the Restless (Y&R) spoilers tease that Nikki Newman (Melody Thomas Scott) will be blindsided when she learns that Dina Mergeron (Marla Adams) has Alzheimer’s disease, and that is why she sliced her arm with a butter knife.
 Jack suggests that he needs to end their relationship so he can focus solely on taking care of his mother.
 Will Nikki run back to Victor (Eric Braeden) after Jack (Peter Bergman) dumps her?

 According to Soap Central, Jack sits Nikki down to explain why his mother has been lashing out at her.
-Young and the Restless spoilers state that Jack explains that Dina has Alzheimer’s disease and it has affected her behavior.
+Young and the Restless spoilers state that Jack explains that Dina has Alzheimer’s disease, and it has affected her behavior.
 He points out that his mother is not a violent person, but the condition has made her behavior unpredictable.

 Young and the Restless spoilers state that Nikki will admit that when Jack kicked her out of his house on Thanksgiving, it was shocking.
 She will explain that she expects that type of behavior out of Victor, but not Jack.
 That’s when Jack says that he needs to pump the breaks on their romantic relationship.
 He needs to focus on Dina and being by her side during her final moments.